-I ended up choosing VMRCVM because it was in-state for me and tuition would be lower.
+I ended up choosing VMRCVM which is the VA tech vet school because it was in-state for me and tuition would be lower.
 Living expenses in the area were also lower.
 All the doctors who interviewed me were really wonderful and the area and the campus were beautiful.
 I ended up finding a cute little house to rent that belonged to a rental company called Rocky Acres.
 They rented this house to me even though I had 6 pets!
 I’ll be forever grateful for that.
 The house even had a fenced yard.
 I put in a dog door and that made my life as a busy vet student a lot easier.

 I loved my time at VMRCVM.
 I really felt a part of a big family there.
 Both the administrators and the professors there, at least when I attended, really went out of their way to take extra special care of first-year students.
 We really needed that too, because vet school is incredibly intense.
 As a first-year student, that special care and attention was a huge help psychologically.

 When preparing for your veterinarian career path did you encounter any specifically challenging interview questions?